bloominstituteoftechnology/node-db3-project/README.md

 - write SQL statements against the `northwind.db3` database.
 Once you have the correct SQL Statement for each query, write it inside the _queries.sql_ file under the corresponding comment.
 - configure Knex by creating a `db-config.js` file that consumes the `knexfile.js`.
-- write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`.
+- write the db helper methods for the `schemes` resource in `./api/schemes/scheme-model.js`.

 ### Multi Table Queries

 Use a graphical tool like `SQLite Studio` to open `./data/northwind.db3` and execute the following queries:

+(Write the queries inside `./queries.sql`)

 - Display the ProductName and CategoryName for all products in the database.
 Returns 77 records.
 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.